isaac-mcfadyen/remix-xdm/README.md

 This is a sample of a Remix app, running on Cloudflare Pages Functions.
 It utilizes XDM to source Markdown from anywhere (database etc), process it on the Function, then send it to the client for rendering.

 **In order to make this work, patching an upstream module is required as of decode-named-character-reference@1.0.1.
-This is because it assumes a context of the browser, when we are compiling on the Function.
+This is because it assumes a context of the browser, when we are compiling on the Function (and document is not available).
 The change to is for index.dom.js, and is as follows:**

 ```diff
 - const element = document.createElement('i')